Viberzi Side Effects

 Some Viberzi users who developed pancreatitis also suffered sphincter of Oddi spasm.
 One person died from the condition, according to FDA data.

-The sphincter of Oddi is a muscle that coats the end of the common bile duct and pancreatic duct – also known as biliary ducts.
-The muscle automatically relaxes during a meal to allow the juices from both ducts to flow into the small intestine.
+The sphincter of Oddi is a muscular valve surrounding the end of the common bile duct and pancreatic duct – also known as biliary ducts.
+The valve automatically opens during a meal to allow the juices from both ducts to flow into the small intestine.

-Sphincter of Oddi spasm occurs when the muscle is unable to contract and relax normally.
+Sphincter of Oddi spasm occurs when the valve is unable to open and close normally.
 This can cause a painful obstruction of the flow of bile, which can trigger pancreatitis.

 Most of the reported cases in Viberzi users happened within one week of starting the drug.
 Some patients developed symptoms after one to two doses.